 Example Instagram Content:

-This fall #AnyRideCounts: getting groceries, riding to and from work or school, hitting the bike park, trail rides, recreational rides exploring your region.
+This winter #AnyRideCounts: getting groceries, riding to and from work or school, hitting the bike park, trail rides, fat bike rides or other recreational rides exploring your region.
 Taking the bus part way, carpooling or driving yourself to where your bike ride starts also counts.
 Getting around on smaller wheels like rollerblades and scooters counts, too!

-Log any and all bike rides at GoByBikeBC.ca to enter the prize draw, track your progress, and see how many greenhouse gas emissions you offset and calories you burn.
+Log any and all bike rides at GoByBikeBC.ca to enter the prize draw, track your progress, and see how many greenhouse gas emissions you offset by choosing to #gobybikebc.

 Do you use STRAVA?
 You can also link your GoByBike account with your STRAVA account so that every time you ride using STRAVA, your bike rides are automatically logged in your GoByBike account and you are entered into the prize draws.

 Create a team for more chances to win team prizes!
 You can find more info about how to create a team and other useful things under “Resources” on our website, GoByBikeBC.ca.

 #gobybikebc #anyridecounts #unitedbycycling #wintergobybike #wintergobybikebc #gobybikeweek #wintergobybikeweeks #stayactive #exercise #gobybikeyearround #getoutside #britishcolumbia #bc #cyclebc #cycle #cleancommute #bikelife #enjoytheride #cyclist #outsideisfree #burnfatnotfuel #justbikeit #cyclingwins